17 Days | 11 – 27 Sep, 2024 – Limited places available

 Your deposit will be acknowledged.
 We keep you informed as to the status of bookings and advise you when minimum numbers are reached.
 Then, we send you a confirmation kit and invoice.
 Final payment is due 60-days prior departure.
 When our group is complete and after final payment, travel documents will be sent out.
 Then it is only a short time before your wonderful textile experience begins!

 “For me Morocco is Colour.
 A rich and varied palette that changes each day.
 From the earthy tones of spices in traditional markets, ancient mud walled Kasbahs and desert landscapes to the clarity of blue skies, and the bold colours of the traditional mosaics, textiles and jewellery.
 The winding alleyways of the ancient souks full of texture, colour and movement and the spectacular desert sunsets and night skies all enrich your travel experience in Morocco” – Sue Buckle.

 Sue Buckle is your Tour Host and facilitator.
 Sue, together with our local Guides and Driver, ensure a smooth trip and are available to assist each Guest with individual interests.
 Sue loves travel and finding new places, back lanes of interesting markets, discovering the quirky café as well as scanning every shopping opportunity for those unique crafty items that reflect the culture of the places visited.

 Travel is in the blood and Sue has accompanied programs to Vietnam, India, Myanmar, Lao, Cambodia, Sri Lanka and Mekong River cruising.
-This will be her third visit to Morocco including a one month stay.
+This will be her fifth visit to Morocco including a one month residency stay.